-Water Sharing Plan for the Lachlan Regulated River Water Source Order 2020
+Water Sharing Plan for the Lachlan Regulated River Water Source Order 2020 under the

-under the

-Water Manage ment Act 2000
+Water Management Act 2000

-I MELINDA DAVI EV MD.
-Minister fo or Water, Property and Housing, in pursuance of sections

-ent Act 2000, make the following Order.
+I, Melinda Pavey, the MELINDA PAVEY MP, Minister for Water, Property and Housing do, by this Order, in pursuance of section sections 45(5A) and 50 of the Water Management Act 2000, make the following Minister's plan, being the Water Sharing Plan for the Lachlan Regulated River Water Source 2020.
+Order.

-Dated this day of 2020.
+Dated this day of 2020

+MELINDA PAVEY, MP

-MELINDA PAVEY Minister for Water ousing
+Minister for Water, Property and Housing